Welcome to Phenix City, Alabama

 The following duties are normal for this position.
 The omission of specific statement of the duties does not exclude them from the classification if the work is similar, related, or a logical assignment for this position.
 Other duties may be required, assigned and expected aside from those set forth below to address operational needs and changing operational practices.

-• Attends departmental and safety meetings as required.
+• Attends departmental meetings and safety meetings.

 Qualifications